What Is Electrical Noise?

 In electronics, ‘noise’ is an unwanted high-frequency disturbance or interference with the electrical signal.
 Electrical noise is transient (temporary) or permanent and can be classified as either:

-- Normal Mode Noise – disturbance that occurs between phase and neutral.
+- Normal Mode Noise – a disturbance that occurs between phase and neutral.

 Electrical noise can disrupt circuit operation and potentially damage equipment.